gravitational/teleport/rfd/0098-securing-docker-images.md

 One of our shipping channels is a Docker image.
 As the provider of that docker image we are (at least partialy) responsible for everything on it, not just Teleport.
-We should not ship vulnerabilities to our clients, even if those vulnerabilities are not odirectly in our software.
+We should not ship vulnerabilities to our clients, even if those vulnerabilities are not directly in our software.

 ## Details